whennemuth/ett/README.md

    Place a breakpoint at the desired location and run the launch configuration.

+6. Enable API Gateway Logging for the account.
+Follow [these directions](./docs/EnableApiGatewayLogging.md)

 6. Run the [CDK deploy command](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy) to create the stack:

    ```